cshaxu/nxvm/README.md

 The compiling options are defined in `src/global.h`, to specify 32/64 bit compilation.
 It also has a macro to specify the platform WIN32/LINUX.
 In most cases, user doesn't need to change anything there.

 ### Windows
-IDE is MS Visual Studio 2008 or higher.
+For Visual Studio 2008 or higher:
 Create an empty Win32 Console project and add all `.c` and `.h` files from the folders:
 - src
 - src/device